 Did you know that nursing pillows were originally designed to prop up babies who are not quite ready to sit on their own?
 They became popular when women started using them to help them nurse.

 Nowadays these curved pillows are on many “must-have” checklists.
 They can sometimes be quite useful.
-For example, mothers who are nursing twins may find it helps to use the extra-wide pillows.
+For example, mothers nursing twins may find it helps to use the extra-wide pillows.
 Being able to lie the twins on each side of the pillow is almost like having an extra arm.
 Here’s what to keep in mind.

-Why would I need a nursing pillow?
+Do you need a nursing pillow?